iamapurvapatel/PriceLookupApp/README.md

 - Search for products by barcode
 - Use a barcode scanner or type in the barcode number
 - User-friendly interface that displays product details and prices
-- Barcode Scanner being used currently - Symbol LS9208 Omni-directional and Single Line Barcode scanner
+- On Windows PC - Barcode Scanner being used currently - Symbol LS9208 Omni-directional and Single Line Barcode scanner
 - User can scan UPC-A, UPC-E, and EAN-8 barcodes

 ## Access the site here: